advun/SDC-GOAT1/README.md

 Clone into your MPLAB folder

 To Commit:

-Right Click on project name
+1. Right Click on project name
-Scroll down to Git
+2. Scroll down to Git
-Hit Commit
+3. Hit Commit
-Then, Right Click on project name again
+4. Then, Right Click on project name again
-Mouse over Remote
+5. Mouse over Remote
-Click Push
+6. Click Push
-Click Specify Git Repository Location
+7. Click Specify Git Repository Location
-Change Password to a Access token
-      -Made in GitHub by going to Settings -> Developer Settings -> Personal Access Tokens -> Tokens (Classic).
-All you need is REPO access
+8. Change Password to a Access token (Made in GitHub by going to Settings -> Developer Settings -> Personal Access Tokens -> Tokens (Classic).
+All you need is REPO access)
-Make sure it is committing to the Main Branch
+10. Make sure it is committing to the Main Branch
-Check GitHub to make sure it has been committed
+11. Check GitHub to make sure it has been committed

 TO IMPLEMENT:
 - SD Card Storage/Retrieval